kamilazdybal/kamilazdybal.github.io/index.md

 # Computational examples in transport phenomena with Python

-I collected few interesting computational examples in transport phenomena in a form of a tutorial and created a set of Python codes to accompany a better understanding of the results.
+I collected a few interesting computational examples in transport phenomena in a form of a tutorial and created a set of Python codes to accompany a better understanding of the results.

 <sup>This tutorial has been produced after taking two great courses offered by TU Delft: *The Basics of Transport Phenomena* and *Advanced Transport Phenomena*.</sup>